MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-upgrade-cluster.md

 ## Next steps

-In this tutorial, you upgraded Kubernetes in an AKS on Azure Stack HCI or a Windows Server cluster.
+In this tutorial, you upgraded Kubernetes in an AKS cluster on AKS hybrid.
 You learned how to:

 > [!div class="checklist"]
 > * Identify current and available Kubernetes versions